kmohrf/vmm/man/man5/vmm.cfg.5.rst

 .. _bin.dovecotpw:

 ``dovecotpw (default: /usr/sbin/dovecotpw)`` : *String*
   The absolute path to the dovecotpw binary.
-This binary is used to generate a password hash, if |misc.password_scheme|_ is set to one of 'SMD5', 'SSHA', 'CRAM-MD5', 'HMAC-MD5', 'LANMAN', 'NTLM' or 'RPA'.
+Use the absolute path to the doveadm binary, if you are using Dovecot v2.0.
+This binary is used to generate a password hash, if |misc.password_scheme|_ is set to one of 'CRAM-MD5', 'HMAC-MD5', 'LANMAN', 'OTP', 'RPA' or 'SKEY'.
+This binary will be also required if your Python installation doesn't support the:

+  * md4 hash algorithm (hashlib + OpenSSL or PyCrypto) used for the password
+    schemes: 'PLAIN-MD4' and 'NTLM'
+  * sha256 hash algorithm (hashlib or PyCrypto >= 2.1.0alpha1) used for the
+    password schemes: 'SHA256' and 'SSHA256'
+  * sha512 hash algorithm (hashlib) used for the password schemes 'SHA512' and 'SSHA512'

 .. _bin.du: